 Most of these tools are free so you have no excuse but to consider them before you implement your social media strategy.

-Klout is a very powerful social media tool that obtains data from your Facebook, Twitter and LinkedIn profiles and uses them to measure the overall influence your brand has on social media platforms.
-The results are presented in graphs and the amazing user interface makes every detail very easy to digest.
+Social Media Tracker is a very powerful social media tool that obtains data from your Facebook, Twitter and LinkedIn profiles and uses them to measure the overall performance of your brand has on social media platforms.
+The app gives you a dashboard where you get invaluable information that can help you improve your social media campaigns to get better results for your brand.

 From TwentyFeet (Now joined with Sumall), you can obtain critical data from Facebook and Twitter represented in graphical format.
 This tool has a very user friendly layout with a set of graphs that depict the time frames in weeks, months and quarters.
 If you connect both your Facebook and Twitter accounts to TwentyFeet, you can choose to obtain statistics from each platform by simply switching between the two.